Gomel: Transportation

-The public transportation system consists of over 1,000 buses and trolleybuses.
+The public transportation system uses over 1,000 buses and trolleybuses.
 Over 210 million passenger rides were registered in 2006.
-Taxi services ($10 for a one-way intra-city ride) are available 24 hours a day.
-The city is an important railroad hub in the southeastern part of Belarus, as it is situated midway on the Minsk-Kyiv rail link.
-The strategic location of Gomel near the border with Russia and Ukraine provides a direct connection to the vast railroad networks of those countries.
+Taxi services ($10 for a one-way intracity ride) are available 24 hours a day.
+The city is an important railroad hub in the southeastern part of Belarus, as it is situated midway on the Minsk–Kyiv rail link.
+The strategic location of Gomel near the border with Russia and Ukraine provides a direct connection to both countries’ vast railroad networks.